Senku Ishigami: Creation and development

-Originally, Senku was named Gaku as that kanji, 學, stands for "study".
-However, he felt it was too academic and changed to Senku (千空) as it meant "Thousand skies".
-Inagaki further claimed that Senku will never develop fantasy powers as it would contradict the realistic setting provided ever since the beginning.
+Originally, Senku was named Gaku (學), meaning "study".
+However, Inagaki felt this name was too academic and changed it to Senku (千空), meaning "thousand skies".
+Inagaki also stated that Senku would never develop fantasy powers as it would contradict the realistic setting established from the beginning of the series.

-Inagaki professes to use a method of character creation that he refers to as "acting."
-Essentially, Inagaki often reuses set types of characters in new settings for his works, and in the case of Senku, he essentially reused the character of Agon from his previous serialization, Eyeshield 21.
-He professes that he likes the type of curt, no-nonsense character that both Agon and Senku embody.
-Since Agon in only showed that type of character's bad sides, and wanted to do the opposite for Dr. Stone.
-The scientific focus of the series means that Inagaki has to stick as closely to reality as possible which often needed research.
-In order to make Senku look cool, Inagaki often asks Boichi to draw a certain background when Senku comes across with finding a new item like "Hydroelectric power plant acquired!!"
+Inagaki creates characters using a method that he refers to as "acting".
+He often reuses established character archetypes in new settings for his works.
+In the case of Senku, he reused elements of Agon, a character from his previous serialization Eyeshield 21.
+Inagaki has stated that he likes the type of curt, no-nonsense character shared by Agon and Senku.
+However, as Agon is an antagonist, Inagaki wanted to portray a similar archetype in a more positive role in Dr. Stone.
+The scientific focus of the series required Inagaki to adhere closely to reality real-world scientific concepts, which often required research.
+To make Senku appear more impressive, Inagaki would ask Boichi to draw backgrounds when Senku develops inventions or acquires materials, such as the "Hydroelectric power plant acquired!!" scene.